echosergio/the-town-crier/README.md

 ## Pull requests

-Configuring a new pull requests notification subscription:
+#### Configuring a new pull requests notification subscription

+1. Trigger on "Pull request created" event
+2. Add the URL to which the HTTP POST will be sent
+3. Add an HTTP header key with the desired Office 365 Incoming Webhook URL

 ![VSTS Service Hook creation](https://raw.githubusercontent.com/sergiovhe/warriors-webhooks-app/master/img/vsts-webhook-creation.gif)